dflay/PSFeedback/README.md

 5. PyQt (4 or 5)
 6. pyqtgraph

 Note: For the directions below, we may need to enter into the python environment.
-Do this by running `pyenv`.
+Do this by running `pyenv27`.

 ### VXI-11